A Guide to Getting Court Ordered Rehab for a Loved One

 800-996-6135

-After learning more about how court ordered rehab works in your jurisdiction, inform your loved one about the benefits of trying for this option.
-Explain to your loved one that they must plead guilty for their drug-related crime, and accept court ordered rehab as a condition of avoiding or lessening incarceration time.
-You can also help facilitate the court order by explaining to your loved one’s lawyer about the desire and need for rehab so your loved one can avoid incarceration.
+After learning more about how court ordered rehab works in your jurisdiction, explain the benefits of this option to your loved one.
+Tell them that they must plead guilty to their drug-related crime, and accept rehab as a condition of avoiding or lessening incarceration time.
+You can also help facilitate the court order by explaining the desire and need for rehab to your loved one’s lawyer.

-Court ordered rehab can be facilitated in an inpatient or outpatient setting depending on the circumstances surrounding your loved one’s drug use disorder, and on the types of treatment centers contracted by the court.
-Your loved one may have the option to recover at a residential substance abuse treatment center, or be placed under house arrest where they can leave their homes to go to work and treatment sessions.
-Regardless of the program type they join, make sure you stay close in touch with your loved one so you can continue cheering them on throughout recovery.
+Court ordered rehab can occur in an inpatient or outpatient setting depending on the circumstances surrounding your loved one’s drug use disorder and the types of treatment centers contracted by the court.
+Your loved one may have the option to recover at a residential substance abuse treatment center, or be placed under house arrest, where they can leave their homes to go to work and treatment sessions.
+Regardless of the program type they join, make sure you stay in touch with your loved one so you can continue cheering them on throughout recovery.

 Remove all drugs and alcohol from the home, and encourage your loved one to participate in fun, sober activities.
 Create a healthy environment that fosters positivity and motivation to help your loved one feel better about their recovery and about the direction their life is headed.